Find A Speaker or Advisor

 Learn More About Rupert Younger

-Younger takes a similar approach in his best-selling book, “The Reputation Game: The Art of Changing How People See You” (Oneworld Publications, 2018), co-authored with David Waller.
-In the ultimate reputation guide, the duo skillfully combines research with colorful cases and first-hand interviews with a host of major figures – ranging from billionaire rapper and entrepreneur Jay-Z and LinkedIn co-founder Reid Hoffman to Bernie Madoff and Man Booker Prize-winning Hilary Mantel – to illustrate different facets of how reputation works through the lenses of behaviors, networks and narratives.
+Younger has interviewed a host of major figures – ranging from billionaire rapper and entrepreneur Jay-Z and LinkedIn co-founder Reid Hoffman to Bernie Madoff, two-time Booker Prize winner Hilary Mantel and more – to illustrate how reputation works through the lenses of behaviors, networks and narratives.

-From 2012-2017, Younger chaired The University of Oxford’s Socially Responsible Investment Committee of Council and is a member of the Senior Common Rooms at Worcester College, Oxford and St. Antony’s College, Oxford.
-He is also the co-founder of The Finsbury Group, a leading global strategic advisory business; a Trustee of the international mine clearance and humanitarian charity The HALO Trust; and was appointed by HM Queen Elizabeth II as her High Sheriff of Hampshire for 2013-14.
-He is a member of the Royal Company of Archers, the Queen’s Bodyguard in Scotland.
+Younger chaired the University of Oxford’s Socially Responsible Investment Committee of Council 2012-2017 and is a member of the senior common rooms at Worcester College, Oxford and St. Antony’s College, Oxford.
+He is co-founder of the Finsbury Group, a leading global strategic advisory business; a trustee of the HALO Trust, an international mine clearance and humanitarian charity; and was appointed by HM Queen Elizabeth II as her High Sheriff of Hampshire for 2013-14.
+He is also a member of the Royal Company of Archers, the King’s bodyguard in Scotland.

 Rupert Younger is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Don’t Feed the Trolls: The Art of Countering Malicious Influence
+Thwarting Forked Tongues: The Art of Countering Malicious Actors

 Open any social media app and you’re sure to see unfounded character assassinations against leaders and organizations all over the world.
 How can companies protect themselves and foster a culture prepared to respond to such attacks?
-Drawing from his upcoming book, Rupert Younger, founding director of the Oxford University Centre for Corporate Reputation, dives into the thought process behind malicious behaviors online and provides strategies to safeguard against hostile users.
+Drawing from his latest book “Forked Tongues” (September 2025), Rupert Younger, founding director of the Oxford University Centre for Corporate Reputation, dives into the thought process behind malicious behaviors online and provides strategies to safeguard against hostile users.
 His research incorporates insights from economics, psychology and personal encounters with notorious figures to outline defense mechanisms against the “dark triad traits” common among internet trolls.
-Attendees will learn practical strategies for bouncing back from personalized attacks and developing a supportive organizational culture.
-A compelling speaker, Younger provides a toolkit for turning negative energies into opportunities for strengthening character, enhancing both leadership and community resilience.
+Attendees will learn practical strategies for bouncing back from personal attacks and developing a supportive organizational culture.
+Audiences leave with a practical toolkit for turning negativity into opportunity for strengthening character, enhancing both leadership and company resilience.

 AI and Ethics: How to Protect Company Integrity

 As artificial intelligence becomes a key element of many businesses, how can organizations ensure their AI strategies are ethically sound and enhance, rather than endanger, company integrity?
 The solution is to treat AI as a stakeholder, says Rupert Younger, one of the world’s top experts in reputation, molding perceptions and influencing stakeholder trust.
 Emphasizing that technology should be held as morally accountable as corporations are, he presents comprehensive AI governance frameworks that extend the responsibility beyond IT departments to embed ethical AI considerations throughout a company’s strategy.
-Younger’s pioneering concept of ‘Sentinel AI’ – systems developed to detect and correct AI that veers off course – helps leaders determine and declare what AI should be allowed to do, rather than just what it can do, keeping the tools in line with an organization’s values.
+By weaving ‘sentinel AI’ – systems designed to detect and correct when AI veers off course – into overall strategy, Younger helps leaders focus on what AI should do, not just what it can do, ensuring the tools stay aligned with an organization’s values.
 Attendees walk away with a better understanding of the complexities of ensuring AI integrity and how to align technological advancements with ethical standards and corporate accountability.

 The Rise of Reputation: Why and How Reputation Has Become Your Most Valuable Currency

 In our hyper-connected society, reputation is the most valuable modern currency, and it will only continue its rise as the data and AI revolution gains momentum.
 People and businesses alike are now rated and ranked in ways never before possible.
 Getting the right job, securing a place to stay, and even our love lives are increasingly dictated by reputation.
-In this presentation, Rupert Younger rejects the assumption that reputation systems are advanced, while explaining how those from around the world – including China’s Social Credit Score and other AI data systems being developed in California’s Silicon Valley and Beijing’s Zhongguancun district – will, over the next few years, supercharge the power of reputation in determining what we are allowed and enabled to achieve.
+In this presentation, Rupert Younger, founding director of the Oxford University Centre for Corporate Reputation, explains how AI data systems around the world will, over the next few years, supercharge the power of reputation in determining what we are allowed and enabled to achieve.
 He delves deep into how reputations are created, sustained, destroyed and rebuilt, leaving companies and their leaders with a strategy to compete in today’s reputation economy.
-Like it or not, “The Reputation Game” is one we’re all playing, and Younger is helping leaders and their companies win.
+As Younger explains, “The Reputation Game” is one we’re all playing, whether we want to or not.
+He is a key voice helping leaders and their companies win at it.

 Savvy Business Strategy: A Case for Corporate Activism

 Trust is fundamental to almost every action, relationship and transaction in society.
-At the same time, technology, ever-evolving and rapidly changing, is affecting who and how we trust.
-Rupert Younger’s expertise in reputation and trust systems serves as a strong foundation for shaping how organisations engage in the digital age.
-With public trust in traditional institutions – governments, banks, charities, media – at an all-time low, his presentations reveal how we as people, and as leaders, can engage effectively in such environments where authenticity is doubted, and fake news is normal.
-How are reputation and trust shaped in a world where information is increasingly curated and transmitted by third part algorithms?
-Younger answers this question and more, as he illuminates the impacts of technology on trust, which businesses and society need to survive and thrive now more than ever.
+At the same time, rapidly evolving technologies are affecting who and how we trust.
+Rupert Younger’s expertise in reputation and trust systems serves as a strong foundation for shaping how organizations engage in the digital age.
+With public trust in governments, banks, charities and media at an all-time low, this engaging presentation shows how anyone can act authentically in a world where trust is scarce.
+With strategies for navigating an environment where fake news has become the norm, Younger explains how reputation and trust are shaped in a world where information is increasingly curated and transmitted by third party algorithms.
+Audiences learn how technology impacts trust – a vital resource for businesses and society to survive and thrive now more than ever.

 Companies in Crisis: The Analytical Power of Capability vs. Character